iTwin/itwinjs-core/docs/learning/ECSqlReference/InstanceQuery.md

 - Use regular properties accessors where possible.
 - Do not use instance property access for local properties of class selected.
 - Try avoiding filtering queries by instance properties.
-Though it fast be without a index it could be slow depending on number of rows to which filter will be applied.
+It could be slow depending on number of rows to which filter will be applied.

 [ECSql Syntax](./index.md)